garciaErick/dotfiles/README.md

 * Contact

 #### i3-Gaps Window Manager ####
-i3 is a Window manager that uses vim key bindings, it is very easy to learn how to customize.
+i3 is a tiling window manager that uses vim key bindings, it is very easy to learn how to customize.
 Gaps is an extension to i3 to make up a minimalistic look, having gaps between windows making a less cluttered screen.

 **Installation** sudo apt-get install i3 (EZ m8)